enviodev/docs/docs/common-issues.md

 ## `Cannot find module` errors on `envio start`

-This indicates that the indexer is unable to find the necessary files to start the indexer.
+This error indicates that the indexer is unable to find the necessary files to start the indexer.

 Delete `./generated` folder and run